 We make intuitive decisions every day.

 Sometimes our gut instinct may lead us to amazing experiences.
-By making a detour in your daily journey, you may discover the quaint cafe hidden at one corner.
+By making a detour in your daily journey, you may discover the quaint cafe hidden out of sight at a corner.

 At times it may lead us to minor unpleasant consequences such as contracting diarrhoea due to the food bought from a unhygienic roadside stall.

-When it comes to finances, it may be difficult to judge our decisions immediately.
+When it comes to finances, it may be difficult to accurately judge our decisions immediately.

 However, if we do make an erroneous judgement, it may result in grave financial consequences.